 To read in the occult sense, is to read with the eyes of the spirit.
 To ask, is to feel the hunger within-the yearning of spiritual aspiration.
 To be able to read, means having obtained the power in a small degree of gratifying that hunger.
 When the disciple is ready to learn, then he is accepted, acknowledged, recognized.
 It must be so; for he has lit his lamp, and it cannot be hidden.
 But to learn is impossible until the first great battle has been won.
 The mind may recognize truth, but the spirit cannot receive it.
 Once having passed through the storm, and attained the peace, it is then always possible to learn, even though the disciple waver, hesitate and turn aside.
 The voice of the silence remains within him; and though he leave the path utterly, yet one day it will resound, and render him asunder, and separate his passions from his divine possibilities.
-Then, with pain and desperate cries from the descreted lower self, he will return.
-Therefore, I say, Peace be with you.
-"My peace I give unto
+Then, with pain and desperate cries from the deserted lower self, he will return.

+the descrited lower self, he will return.
 Therefore, I say, Peace be with you.
-"My peace I give unto you" can only be said by the Master to the beloved disciples who are as bimself.
+"My peace I give unto you" can only be said by the Master to the beloved disciples who are as himself.
 There are some, even among those who are ignorant of the Eastern wisdom, to whom this can be said; and to whom it can daily be said with more completeness.